City-of-Helsinki/helsinki-design-system/packages/core/DEVELOPMENT.md

 yarn start:core
 ```

+This starts storybook.
+You can read about how to write storybook stories [here](https://storybook.js.org/docs/basics/writing-stories/).
 The use of Storybook is recommended for component development.

+### Design Tokens

+This project uses [hds-design-tokens](../design-tokens/README.md) as a dependency.
+It provides variables for colors, spacing, typography etc. that are used by the core package.
+Those variables should be used whenever possible.
+If you need to update or add new tokens, see [here](../design-tokens/README.md#adding-and-updating-tokens).

+Remember to always build the tokens after updating or adding new ones, otherwise they won't be available.

 ## Workflow